ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The access token MUST contain all the parameters defined above (including the same 'scope' as in this message, if present, or the 'scope' of the Authorization Request otherwise), and additionally other optional parameters that the transport profile of ACE requires.

+As in {{I-D.ietf-ace-oauth-authz}}, these parameters are included in the payload, which is formatted as a CBOR map.
+The Content-Format "application/ace+cbor" is used.

 When receiving an Authorization Request from a Client that was previously authorized, and which still owns a valid non expired access token, the AS replies with an Authorization Response with a new access token.

 ## Token Post {#token-post}

 The Client sends a CoAP POST request including the access token to the KDC, as specified in Section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}.
 If the specific transport profile of ACE defines it, the Client MAY use a different endpoint than /authz-info at the KDC to post the access token to.

 Optionally, the Client might need to request necessary information concerning the public keys in the group, as well as concerning the algorithm and related parameters for computing signatures in the group.
 In such a case, the joining node MAY ask for that information to the KDC in this same request.
-To this end, it sends the CoAP POST request to the /authz-info endpoint using the Content-Format "application/ace+cbor" defined in Section 8.14 of {{I-D.ietf-ace-oauth-authz}}.
+To this end, it sends the CoAP POST request to the /authz-info endpoint using the Content-Format "application/ace+cbor".
 The payload of the message MUST be formatted as a CBOR map, including the access token an the following parameters:

 * 'sign_info' defined in {{sign-info}}, encoding the CBOR simple value Null, to require information and parameters on the signature algorithm and on the public keys used in the group.